-At St. Lawrence University, I feel privileged to teach a variety of courses in linguistic and cultural anthropology, including Language and Human Experience, Writing Culture, Childhood Across Cultures, and Myth, Magic, and Ritual.
+At St. Lawrence University, I feel fortunate to teach a variety of courses in linguistic and cultural anthropology, including Language and Human Experience, Writing Culture, Childhood Across Cultures, and Myth, Magic, and Ritual.
 In each of my courses, I aim to collaborate with students in hopes that we all come away with a renewed sense of wonder (rigorous, critical wonder) at the strange/beautiful/terrible worlds we humans create and inhabit.

 2016 Recentering the Margins?
 The Politics of Local Language in a Decentralizing Indonesia.
 In Margins, Hubs, and Peripheries in a Decentralizing Indonesia, Tilburg Papers in Culture Studies (Special Issue 162).

 2015 Moving Words: Christian Language in the Modern World.
 In Reviews in Anthropology 44: 1-17.